ryco117/distort-server/docs/README.md

 	        - (Optional) `accountName`: string; the account name of the peer.
 Defaults to `root`
 	        - (Optional) `nickname`: string; a human friendly name to assign to the peer
 	    - Action: on the condition that there is a local entry for the specified peer's certificate, creates an entry for the peer using the given information
 	    - Return: peer object; details of the created peer.
-If there is no local certificate for the specified peer, no peer is creates and error `400` is returned
+If there is no local certificate for the specified peer, the request fails and error `404` is returned
 	* **DELETE** - Remove peer
 	    - Body parameters:
 	        - `peerId`: string; the IPFS node ID of the peer to remove
 	        - (Optional) `accountName`: string; the account name of the peer.
 Defaults to `root`
-        - Return: JSON object; an object containing only the field `message` set to a success string
+        - Return: server-message object; server-message containing a success string